attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

 Alternate locations for att-api.properties
 ---

 To provide some flexibility in the application deployment, there are two ways to load the properties file.
 The default is to look on the classpath using the classloader for **att-api.properties.** You can override this behavior by specifying a Java system property.
 By specifying a system property, the application can be re-configured without recompiling the .war file.

 **com.html5sdk.example.servlet.AttConstants** will look first for the system property **att.api.conf:**

     String apiFile = System.getProperty("att.api.conf");

-If it finds **att.api.conf**, it will assume that its value is the full path to the att config file.
+If **att.api.conf** is found, it is assumed that the value is the full path to the att config file.

 If **att.api.conf** is not found, then it will attempt to load the file using the classloader: